 (a) A person commits the crime of sodomy in the second degree if:

-(1) He, being 16 years old or older, engages in deviate sexual intercourse with another person less than 16 and more than 12 years old.
+(1) They, being 16 years old or older, engages in deviate sexual intercourse with another person less than 16 and more than 12 years old.

-(2) He engages in deviate sexual intercourse with a person who is incapable of consent by reason of being mentally defective.
+(2) They engage in deviate sexual intercourse with a person who is incapable of consent by reason of being mentally defective.

 (b) Sodomy in the second degree is a Class B felony (Alabama Code 13A-6-64).

 Includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person cohabitating with or has cohabitated with the victim as a spouse, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction (34 U.S.C.12291(a)(8).

 In Alabama, domestic violence includes felony and misdemeanor crimes of violence committed by a current or former spouse, parent, child, any person with whom the defendant has a child in common, a present or former household member, or a person who has or had a dating or engagement relationship with the defendant (Alabama Code Section 13A, Article 7 Domestic Violence in 1st, 2nd, and 3rd Degrees).

 - Who is or has been in a social relationship of a romantic or intimate nature with the victim; and

 - Where the existence of such a relationship will be determined based on a consideration of the following factors: